Biomedical text mining

-Biomedical text mining (including biomedical natural language processing or BioNLP) refers to the methods and study of how text mining may be applied to texts and literature of the biomedical and molecular biology domains.
+Biomedical text mining (including biomedical natural language processing or BioNLP) refers to the methods and study of how text mining may be applied to texts and literature of the biomedical domain.
 As a field of research, biomedical text mining incorporates ideas from natural language processing, bioinformatics, medical informatics and computational linguistics.
-The strategies developed through studies in this field are frequently applied to the biomedical and molecular biology literature available through services such as PubMed.
+The strategies in this field have been applied to the biomedical literature available through services such as PubMed.

+In recent years, the scientific literature has shifted to electronic publishing but the volume of information available can be overwhelming.
+This revolution of publishing has caused a high demand for text mining techniques.
+Text mining offers information retrieval (IR) and entity recognition (ER).
+IR allows the retrieval of relevant papers according to the topic of interest, e.g. through PubMed.
+ER is practiced when certain biological terms are recognized (e.g. proteins or genes) for further processing.

 Considerations

 Applying text mining approaches to biomedical text requires specific considerations common to the domain.

 Availability of annotated text data

 Large annotated corpora used in the development and training of general purpose text mining methods (e.g., sets of movie dialogue, product reviews, or Wikipedia article text) are not specific for biomedical language.
 While they may provide evidence of general text properties such as parts of speech, they rarely contain concepts of interest to biologists or clinicians.
 Development of new methods to identify features specific to biomedical documents therefore requires assembly of specialized corpora.
 Resources designed to aid in building new biomedical text mining methods have been developed through the Informatics for Integrating Biology and the Bedside (i2b2) challenges and biomedical informatics researchers.
 Text mining researchers frequently combine these corpora with the controlled vocabularies and ontologies available through the National Library of Medicine's Unified Medical Language System (UMLS) and Medical Subject Headings (MeSH).

 Machine learning-based methods often require very large data sets as training data to build useful models.
 Manual annotation of large text corpora is not realistically possible.
 Training data may therefore be products of weak supervision or purely statistical methods.